_edited_edited.jpg)

 SHOULDERS

-The shoulder is made up of a three headed deltoid.
-It starts from the clavicle and the scapula at the rear of the shoulder and extends down to the upper arm.
-There are two basic ways to exercise the shoulders, straight arm raises or press.
-The shoulder area also includes the Trapezius muscle (Traps).
-The trapezius muscle ties together the neck, deltoid, and latissimus muscle.
-The best way to exercise the traps are by shrugs.
+The shoulder is made up of the three-headed deltoid muscle.
+It originates from the clavicle and the scapula at the back of the shoulder and extends down to the upper arm.
+There are two primary ways to train the shoulders: straight-arm raises and pressing movements.

 Front Deltoids